Uncategorized

 • Muse

-• Neuralink — Elon Musk’s company
+• Neuralink — Elon Musk’s brain computer interface company

 • Record the electrical signals coming from the 86 billion neurons in your brain.